-The Option Plan is administered by the Compensation Committee, which determines all the terms of the awards (subject to the above), including which employees, directors or consultants are granted awards.
-The Board of Directors may amend or terminate the Option Plan, provided that shareholder approval is required to increase the number of ordinary shares available under the Option Plan, to materially increase the benefits accruing to participants, to change the class of employees eligible for participation, to decrease the basis upon which the minimum exercise price of options is determined or to extend the period in which awards may be granted or to grant an option that is exercisable for more than ten years.
-Ordinary shares acquired upon exercise of an award are subject to certain restrictions on sale, transfer or hypothecation.
+The 1998 Plan is administered by a committee, which determines all the terms of the awards (subject to the above), including which employees, directors or consultants are granted awards.
+The Board of Directors may amend or terminate the 1998 Plan, provided that shareholder approval is required to increase the number of ordinary shares available under the 1998 Plan, to materially increase the benefits accruing to participants, to change the class of employees eligible for participation, to decrease the basis upon which the minimum exercise price of options is determined or to extend the period in which awards may be granted or to grant an option that is exercisable for more than ten years.
+Ordinary shares acquired upon exercise of an award are subject to certain restrictions on sale, transfer or hypothecation No awards may be granted after January 2016.

-As a result of acquisitions, as of September 30, 2004, we are obligated to issue (and have reserved for issuance) an additional 195,680 ordinary shares upon exercise of options that had previously been granted under the option plans of the acquired companies (the "Predecessor Plans") and were exchanged for options to purchase our ordinary shares.
-These options have exercise prices ranging from \$1.87 to \$71.97 per share.
-No additional options have been or will be granted under the Predecessor Plans.
+As a result of acquisitions, as of September 30, 2005, we are obligated to issue (and have reserved for issuance) an additional 154,657 ordinary shares upon exercise of options that had previously been granted under the option plans of the acquired companies (the "Predecessor Plans") and were exchanged for options to purchase our ordinary shares.
+These options have exercise prices ranging from \$2.35 to \$71.97 per share.
+No additional options have been or will be granted under the predecessor plans.